AdobeDocs/experience-manager-core-components.en/help/using/experience-fragment.md

 This behavior is limited to Experience Fragment Components added to templates.
 Experience Fragment Components added to individual content pages will render the exact experience fragment renditions configured within the component.

+* For an example of how the localization features of the Experience Fragment Component works, see [the section below](#example).
+* For an example of how the localization features of the Core Components work together, see the [Localization Features of the Core Components page](localization.md).

 ### Example {#example}

 Let's say that your content looks something like this: